JakobRobnik/MicroCanonicalHMC/README.md

 > Gradient calls for MCLMC to reach RMSE of X^2 of 0.1: 978.0 (avg over 128 chains and dimensions)

 See the file `benchmarks/example.py` for this example in full, with imports and so on.

+## What this repository provides

+This repository is intended to be used in conjunction with blackjax, which is a library of sampling methods written in Jax.

+Blackjax is a developer facing library, and while it provides both the tuning procedures and the algorithms for e.g. NUTS, it doesn't put these together into a single function for you.
+This repository does that (benchmarks/sampling_algorithms.py).

+It also provides a library of distributions (benchmarks/inference_models.py) and scripts to calculate metrics (benchmarks/metrics.py) like autocorrelation and time to reach a target RMSE.

 ## Microcanonical Hamiltonian Monte Carlo